gabrielcedran/typescript-fundamentals/README.md

 To run inline without the npm script, simply use the `npx` command with the same parameters (`tsc --watch --preserveWatchOutput`)
 4. Create the typescript configuration file (tsconfig.json) with the command `tsc --init` (`npx tsc --init`).
 The most important attributes, at least at first, are `compilerOptions.outDir`, `compilerOptions.target` and `include`.
+    1. If the project is meant to be run with node, add the `compilerOptions.module` with the value `commonjs`.
+To run the generated source simply execute `node {file}.js`.
 5. Enable tsc to generate type definition if the project is meant to be a library so that other modules can make use of the types.
 Properties `declaration` and `declarationMap` in the tsconfig.json